chartjs/Chart.js/docs/configuration/tooltip.md

  * @param eventPosition {Point} the position of the event in canvas coordinates
  * @returns {TooltipPosition} the tooltip position
  */
-Tooltip.positioners.myCustomPositioner = function(elements, eventPosition, chart) {
+Tooltip.positioners.myCustomPositioner = function(elements, eventPosition) {
     // A reference to the tooltip model const tooltip = this;